mlpub/loan-approval-prediction/PROJECT-DETAIL.md

 1. E1-1 as baseline.
     Do model training with default parameter value and without data preprocessing like transformation, scaling and features engineering.
 2. E1-2 with class_weight balanced.
-    Because the target column is imbalanced (78%:22%), I added class_balance to compensate for the imbalance.
+    Because the target column is imbalanced (78%:22%), I added class_weight to compensate for the imbalance.
 3. E1-3 with class_weight balanced, log1p transformation.
     The numerical columns are right-skewed with long tails.
 To reduce the value range and normalize the distribution, I applied a log1p transformation.
 4. E1-4 with class_weight balanced, log1p transformation, standard scaler.